"If God exists, I hope he has a good excuse."

 Maybe if there were more atheists there would be fewer foxholes.

 The Bible has been referred to as the great book of multiple choices.
-On any topic, it will make statements that go in multiple directions, and if you can't find one of those statements that you like, all you have to do is "interpret" it.
+On any topic, it will make several statements that go in several different directions, and if you can't find one of those statements that you like, just pick one and "interpret" it.

 There was a time when God had opinions about everything, and he never stopped talking.
 At least that's what his prophets claimed.
 These days, God doesn't say anything new about anything.

-Can you design an experiment that can distinguish between a universe with a god and a universe without a god?
+Can you design an experiment that can distinguish between (a) a universe with a god and (b) a universe without a god?

-It's weird, isn't it, that when we're taught about Thor and Odin, is called
+It's weird, isn't it, that when we're taught about Thor and Odin, it's called

 Norse mythology.
 But when it's about God and Allah, it's called religion.